fingerskier/raspi_wap/README.md

 `sudo raspi-config`
 - Select __Advanced Options__
 - Select __Network Manager__
+- ...if it's not there you probably need to update/upgrade the system

 Plug in ethernet and establish connection

-Via Netowrk Manager activate WiFi hotspot and set it connect on boot
+Via Network Manager activate WiFi hotspot and set it connect on startup

 ## Options